Skip to main page content

 Thank you to the Knowledge Keepers of the 'Culture Card Committee' for creating and enabling us to share the A Road to Understanding Indigenous Culture document.

-Chatham-Kent is covered by Treaty # 2: The Detroit Treaty of 1790; Treaty #7: St. Anne's Treaty of 1796; and Treaty # 25: Longwoods Treaty of 1822.
+Chatham-Kent is covered by The Detroit Treaty of 1790; the Sombra Township Treaty of 1796; and the Longwoods Treaty of 1822.
 We also recognize that this region is subject to earlier Wampum agreements like the Two Row Wampum and the Dish with One Spoon Wampum.
-As beneficiaries of these Treaties, we recognize all Peoples have responsibilities including collective responsibilities to the land and water.
+As beneficiaries of these Treaties, our responsibilities including collective responsibilities to the land and water.

 How to offer meaningful land acknowledgments: